 Judy’s Free Pallet Chicken Coop

 Another free pallet DIY chicken coop.
 The only things purchased were the vinyl siding and the roofing, and the nails and hinges.
 The builders saved about $1000 in lumber by using the free pallets.
+It also showcases one of the many clever backyard chicken run ideas mentioned in this DIY chicken coop list.

 Wire Spool Chicken Coop